German digital banking startup N26 makes U.S. foray

-NEW YORK (Reuters) - German digital bank N26 is launching in the United States through a phased rollout of its app-based checking account and debit card, it said on Thursday.
+NEW YORK, July 11 (Reuters) - German digital bank N26 is launching in the United States through a phased rollout of its app-based checking account and debit card, it said on Thursday.

 The company’s U.S. subsidiary N26 Inc will start making its services available to the 100,000 customers on its U.S. waitlist over the next few weeks and will fully launch to the public later this summer, it said.